Background pattern

 Composition of Prothromplex Total

-The active principle is human prothrombin complex, composed of human coagulation factors II, VII, IX, and X, and protein C.
+The active ingredient is the human prothrombin complex, composed of human coagulation factors II, VII, IX, and X, and protein C.

 Per Vial